 You can use the icons along the top (placed chronologically) to see what the minimum version of macOS is that you can use on each Mac (generally, the one that it shipped with).
 The chart also marks the earliest machines in each line that support AirDrop, AirPlay Mirroring, Bluetooth 4.0, Handoff (and a number of other features listed on the Legend page that require the same minimum hardware), Auto Unlock, Universal Control, AirPlay to Mac, and 10-bit Colour (a.k.a.
 Deep Color, 1 Billion Colours).
-If you need specific details, may I suggest Mactracker (another Made in Canada/Alberta product!) or Apple Tech Specs.
+If you need specific details, may I suggest Mactracker (another Made in Canada/Alberta resource!) or Apple Tech Specs.
 Note that Education-only models do not appear in the chart.
 The Xserve line is similarly omitted.

 For a full-size view of the chart and additional pages with a Legend and Mac models back to 2008, download the PDF version.
 You can also click/tap on the item name/icon in the PDF version to go to the related Apple Tech Specs page on the Apple Support web site.

 Prior to 2020, this page was posted on the University of Calgary Integrated Arts Media Labs web site.